gmuldoon/cslvr-Wiki/gen_mesh.md

 #Set the mesh size
 ## Grounded ice
-The dbm.rescale_field() function is used to determine the size of the mesh.
+The ```bash dbm.rescale_field()``` function is used to determine the size of the mesh.
 It takes inputs umin and umax, which are sizes in meters indicating the smallest and largest boxes the mesh will create.
 The mesh resulting from running this script can be examined to check the appropriateness of these values for your problem.

 ##Floating Ice
 The dbm.data['ref'][shf] function controls the size of the mesh over floating ice.